ludvigla/RRST/README.md

 ![rstudio-server](imgs/rstudio_server.png)

+## Docker trouble shooting

-You can start and stop the container by running:
+You can start and stop the container by running the following commands from the terminal:

 ````
 docker start RRST
 docker stop RRST
 ````

-## Docker trouble shooting

 If you run out of memory in the container, check if you can allocate more with `docker run --memory=<SOME VALUE>`.